jurihock/sdft/README.md

 Feel free to obtain the current version from the PyPI `pip install sdft`.

+## Details

+- Both the C and the C++ implementation correspond to figure 4 in [[1]](#1).
+- The Python implementation corresponds to figure 3b in [[1]](#1).

+- Compared to the equivalent STFT implementation, the SDFT magnitude differs exactly by a factor of 2.
+- Which could easily be corrected in the case of an absolute magnitude estimate or just ignored otherwise.

+- The both outer SDFT bins "DC" and "Nyquist" are set to zero by default.
+- Hopefully this shouldn't be a huge deal for a causal audio signal.

 ## References

 1. <span id="1">Krzysztof Duda (2010).
 Accurate, Guaranteed Stable, Sliding Discrete Fourier Transform.
 IEEE Signal Processing Magazine. https://ieeexplore.ieee.org/document/5563098</span>